 The first area of activity provides a framework for systematically mainstreaming gender in LIFT projects and gives specific background and guidance on LIFT's priority areas: nutrition, social protection, financial inclusion, inclusive value chains and migration.
-The second area focuses on improving and expanding LIFT's knowledge management and advocacy.
-The third area regards leadership and governance structures within LIFT.
-Finally, the fourth area focuses on capacity and accountability for mainstreaming gender into LIFT's programmes and processes.
+The second and third areas of activity focus on governance structures, and accountability and capacity building, respectively.
+Finally, the fourth area focuses on policy, advocacy and knowledge management and how LIFT can contribute to the creation and communication of reliable information on gender in order to inform policies.